 Further topic and project-specific reading depends on the individual project and will be advised by Programme Convenors.

-- their ability to independently define a research topic and to autonomously undertake and complete an advanced, systematic, in-depth research, either through academic research or through practice-as-research;
+- independently define a research topic and to autonomously undertake and complete an advanced, systematic, in-depth research, either through academic research or through practice-as-research;

-- their advanced understanding of research paradigms in Theatre Studies and how to apply these effectively in order to intelligently engage with the chosen research aspect, producing original insight and understanding;
+- possess advanced understanding of research paradigms in Theatre Studies and how to apply these effectively in order to intelligently engage with the chosen research aspect, producing original insight and understanding;

-- their ability to engage confidently and competently in advanced academic research at the forefront of the discipline, as appropriate for postgraduate Masters-level work;
+- engage confidently and competently in advanced academic research at the forefront of the selected course-specific discipline, as appropriate for postgraduate Masters-level work;

-- their ability to locate, produce, synthesise, and productively employ a range of primary source materials;
+- locate, produce, synthesise, and productively employ a range of primary course-specific source materials;

-- their confidence and ability to be employed in leading roles in the theatre profession, and/or to proceed into further postgraduate research in theatre and performance.
+- possess confidence and ability to be employed in leading roles in the theatre profession, and/or to proceed into further postgraduate research in theatre and performance.